Test Your Caffeine IQ!

 • Add green pepper.
 Cook for another 2 minutes, stirring occasionally until vegetables begin to soften.

 • Stir in the chicken broth and potatoes.
 Cover and bring to a boil.
-Reduce the heat to simmer.
+Reduce the heat to simmer for about 5 minutes.

 • Stir in the evaporated milk and cream of corn.
 Flake the salmon.
 Stir in the flaked salmon (including bones - they're great for calcium!) and liquid.
 Cover and simmer for 10-15 minutes, stirring occasionally, until chowder is heated through and potatoes are tender.